ysnacrk/pytracing/README.md

 # Why I use Python for Ray tracing ?

-I tried c ++ first, but I noticed that I was struggling with errors rather than algorithms.
+I tried C++ first, but I noticed that I was struggling with errors rather than algorithms.
 I want to focus on algorithms instead of memory allocation etc. and using these algorithms is very simple with python

 ## First Output